Caracas Distrito Federal, Venezuela Travel Guide

 No standard federal exit taxes for international flights.
 Some airport service charges may gain inclusion in your ticket price.

 Arrive at CCS at least 3-4 hours before your international flight.
-Complete online check-in beforehand if available.
+Complete web check-in-in beforehand if available.
 Standard security checks apply.

 Facilities for departing travelers at CCS are basic.
 Expect duty-free shops, limited food/beverage options, and waiting areas.
 Wi-Fi can show unreliable.

-Land border crossings and long-distance bus travel within Venezuela pose significant challenges and safety concerns for tourists.
+Land border crossings and long-distance bus travel within Venezuela pose significant difficulties and safety concerns for tourists.
 Venezuela shares land borders with Colombia, Brazil, and Guyana.
-Crossings like Cúcuta/San Antonio del Táchira and Maicao/Paraguachón (Colombia) have a history of closures and can show politically sensitive and unsafe.
+Crossings like Cúcuta/San Antonio del Táchira and Maicao/Paraguachón (Colombia) have a legacy of closures and can show politically sensitive and unsafe.

 Venezuela possess a limited and underdeveloped railway network.
 There are no intercity passenger train services connecting Caracas to other major cities that show viable or safe for tourist travel.
-The Caracas Metro system is the main rail-based public transport within the city.
+The Caracas The metro is the main rail-based public transport within the city.

 An International Driving Permit (IDP) alongside a valid national driver's license stands officially mandated if you plan to drive.
 However, car rental is generally NOT recommended for tourists.
 This is due to extreme safety risks (carjacking, road crime), severe and chronic fuel shortages (rendering it very difficult to find gasoline), poor road conditions, and a lack of reliable roadside assistance.